llmariner/llmariner.github.io/content/en/docs/setup/install/production.md

 ---
+title: Install in a Single Cluster
+linkTitle: "Standalone"
-title: Install LLMariner
+description: Install LLMariner in a single Kubernetes cluster.
-description: >
+weight: 20
+---

 We provide a Helm chart for installing LLMariner.
 You can obtain the Helm chart from our repository and install.
-weight: 2
----

 ``` bash
 # Logout of helm registry to perform an unauthenticated pull against the public ECR